 What’s New to the Map?

 Besides an upgrade to the overall look and feel, much has changed since the 2018 Trail Map came out.
 Over the last four years, our organization has worked hard to bring new trail connections and increased access to the community.
 In addition to noting these new trails and amenities, we will also offer a secondary digital trail map that features future trail expansion and extension projects, available online to keep our trails community in the know.
-The new print addition will also include a QR code to connect users to a digital copy as well as other maps we host on our website.
+The new print addition also includes a QR code to connect users to a digital copy as well as other maps we host on our website.